 These instructions each contain a certain number of steps.

 “Steps” are the detailed descriptions of instructions.
 They show the user the step-by-step process of performing a given task.
-There is always a clear goal of every instruction, and the description of the goal should therefore always be task-oriented and to the point.
+There is a clear goal in every instruction, and the description of the goal should therefore always be task-oriented and to the point.
 Let’s take the instruction “Prepare your first ride” in the Segway manual as an example.

-The instruction manual example below consists of five detailed steps as you can see in the lower left corner of the embedded SwipeGuide.
+The instruction manual example below consists of five detailed steps, as you can see in the lower left corner of the embedded SwipeGuide.
 The embedded SwipeGuide below is clickable.

 The user follows these steps by swiping through the instructions on a mobile device or desktop.
 A step should consist of a clear visual (static image or short gif) supported by a clear task-centered sentence.
 For the highest level of learnability and clarity, the tasks should be described in active present tense (install, press, click, follow).
-You should also avoid too long wordy sentences and we recommend to break down tasks into two or more sub-tasks when the user needs to perform several actions.
+You should also avoid long wordy sentences and we recommend to break down tasks into two or more sub-tasks when the user needs to perform several actions.
 A maximum of 10-12 steps is recommended for your instructions to be effective.
 When you want users to memorize a task, you should limit yourself to a maximum of 5-7 steps.

 Additional information about the steps can be split up into four icons, that are based on the theory of information mapping:

 Regarding safety and things to know before usage, etc.

 More detailed description with extra information on how to perform the step, eg.